Mobile ID – digital identity at work

 - to the more decentralized system with the German ID card project,

-- An identity ecosystem developed through a partnership between public and private sectors, as is the case in Sweden.
+- As in Sweden, an identity ecosystem developed through a partnership between the public and private sectors.

 UK ID card scheme scrapped

-The UK has so far remained opposed to the very concept of compulsory identification credentials for citizens.
+The UK has so far remained opposed to the concept of compulsory identification credentials for citizens.

 In 2006, an attempt -known as the Identity Cards Act 2006- by the then Labour government was to be introduced.
 It soon floundered in the face of wide-ranging criticism and protest.